sairion/svg-inline-react/README.md

 This component wraps `dangerouslyInnerHTML` prop for easier use.
 Inlining SVG has pros and cons; See ["Using SVG"](https://css-tricks.com/using-svg/) for further detail.

-## Transpilation needed?
+## notice on transpilation

 From version `0.2.0`, source is written with ES2015, but package default is transpiled source.
-If you want to use un-transpiled ES2015 source, please import from `svg-inline-react/lib`.
+If you want to use un-transpiled ES2015 source, please import from `svg-inline-react/es`.
+(Rollup's jsnext:main' also option points to `svg-inline-react/es`)

 ## Usage